Čeklís Castle: History

 The origins of the Čeklís Castle are not very well known.
 It was probably built in the 13th century and served as a guard castle of a road leading from Bratislava to the east.
 According to some sources, it was first mentioned in 1209 as an old settlement that Andrew II of Hungary donated to an administrator of the royal cellars by the name of Šebeš.
 Some documents from 1290 hint towards Pavol, son of Count Kozma of Pezinok, as the owner of the castle.
 Other sources date the first written mention of the castle to 1323.

 At the beginning of the 14th century, the Čeklís Castle was owned by a local castellan Abraham Rufus.
 Rufus was at some point forced to sell his property to Matthew III Csák, after whose death the castle belonged to king Charles I of Hungary who returned it to its original owner in exchange for a strategically more important estate.
-Around 1351, Abraham's grandson, Mikuláš of Čeklís convinced Louis I of Hungary to allow his property to be inherited by daughters as well as sons, as he had only daughters with his wife.
-After the death of Mikuláš and his wife, the castle was in the possession of sisters Margita, Anna and Angela.
+Around 1351, Abraham's grandson, Nicholas of Čeklís convinced Louis I of Hungary to allow his property to be inherited by daughters as well as sons, as he had only daughters with his wife.
+After the death of Nicholas and his wife, the castle was in the possession of sisters Margita, Anna and Angela.
 In 1393, the Čeklís Castle became the property of Karol Krbavský, but following disputes it was obtained by Sigismund of Luxembourg.
 Ownership of the site changed hands frequently in the 15th century and the castle fell into disrepair.
 A written source from 1511 mentions the castle only as ruins and another source from 1523 considered it "demolished".